iEngage/csharp-sdk/docs/ProjectManagementApi.md

 Comment on milestone

 This service allows a user to comment on a milestone.
 The following fields(key:value) are required to be present in the Comment JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. milestoneId (Path Parameter)</br>2. commentText </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API.  **Required fields**  1. milestoneId (Path Parameter) 2. commentText

 ### Example
 ```csharp